dominikrys/dominikrys.github.io/content/posts/cs-dissertation-tips/index.md

 It's also important to **assign a priority** to your goals.
 I split my tasks into "high", "medium", and "low" priority.
 High priority tasks were done first as they were key to progress with my dissertation.
 Once those were done, I moved on to lower priority tasks.
 I found keeping a "low" priority list helpful to note down "nice to have" features that I could come back to at the end.

 I kept track of my goals with Apple Notes, but I know many people like using special to-do list apps or keeping track of tasks in a notebook.
-Whatever works for you is fine, as long as you use it.
+Whatever works for you!

 ### 2) Regularly ask for feedback 🗣